 On the same day of Darrell's funeral, sadly, we would meet and spend time with the Irishman who introduced us to these terriers for the last time.
 I remember during this dark time so many Connemara families reached out and showed their support.
 Who knew that acquaintances we had made placing puppies in homes, would later come to be thought of as dear friends.
 Leslie is one of those friends who has helped us continue this wonderful line of Jack Russells.
 Her website can be seen here. www.kylemoreterriers.com

 After the passing of Darrell, Stephanie (Sheila and Darrells only daughter), moved back home from Japan, after serving in the US Air Force.
 Her homecoming was joyous and it wasn’t long before she assumed a spot alongside Sheila, raising the puppies.
 By 2011, Stephanie and Sheila had worked out what each of their strengths were and became equals at Connemara.
 In 2016, Sheila handed the Connemara business to Stephanie and returned to police work.
-As a Lieutenant.
+She was recently promoted to Chief (June, 2019).

 Stephanie now runs Connemara Terriers with the assistance of her husband, children and youngest brother, who was five when this all started.
 He recently graduated college with a Bio-Chem Major.
 Stephanie's children are at the perfect age (6 and 10) to get involved with socializing the pups and boy do they.
 Her husband Kevin brings so much support and always a helping hand when needed.
 It was actually Kevin who first suggested we introduce the black and tan color in 2019. - This is very much a family affair.